1964 Monson Motor Lodge protests: Prison release and tensions

 King was released from jail the following day.
-Looking, according to Hayling, haggard and frightened", he refused to talk about his overnight imprisonment and left St. Augustine immediately, traveling first to Harvard University to collect an honorary degree and then to Washington, DC to be photographed with Johnson.
+Looking, according to Hayling, haggard and frightened", he refused to talk about his overnight imprisonment and left St. Augustine immediately, traveling first to Springfield College and Yale University to collect honorary degrees and then to Washington, DC to be photographed with Johnson.
 King had ensured that "the nation's attention would be focused on the brutal actions of the Klan and the adamant stand elected officials of St. Augustine had taken to prevent demonstrators from protesting segregation".
 Klan demonstrations continued over the next few days.
 On the 14th, Klansman, attorney, and leader of the newly founded National States' Rights Party J. B. Stoner spoke before a large crowd at the Slave Market, declaring that "tonight, we're going to find out whether white people have any rights!
 When the Constitution said all men are created equal, it wasn't talking about niggers.
 The coons have been parading around St. Augustine for a long time."
 (Note: Stoner, suggests Chalmers, "whose skills with dynamite and in defending dynamiters gave him particular prestige in Klan circles [although] was not much of an orator".)
 King was accused of being a "longtime associate" of communism, while the Supreme Court was "Jew-stacked".
 (Note: Following which, says Colaiaco, "Stoner led a mob of angry whites —bearing Confederate flags and signs reading 'Kill the Civil Rights Bill' and 'Put George Wallace on the Supreme Court'—to the black section of town" where they were accompanied by state troopers and dogs.)
 Accompanied by local Klan leader Charles Conley Lynch—whose trademark costume, notes Garrow, was a "vest cut from a Confederate battle flag"—Stoner "claimed that African Americans were sexually depraved brutes more closely related to apes than humans...The two men evoked the Lost Cause as a means to rally white males in defense of their wives and daughters".